jeremyckahn/shifty/README.md

 });
 ````

-However you call `to()` the only required parameter is `to`.
+However you call `to()`, the only required parameter is `to`.

 And yes...
-I should probably come up with a better naming scheme.
+I should probably come up with a better naming scheme, because even I'm confused by that.

 ##Controlling a tween##